Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

     Click this button to close the *Edit package type* view and return to the list of package types.
 All changes are rejected.

 - *Channel*
     Click the drop-down list to select the channel.
 All available  are displayed in the drop-down list.
-By default, the Actindo Basic channel is preselected.
+By default, the *Actindo Basic* channel is preselected.

-[comment]: <> (Nicht in NoE test account, nur in Sandbox.
-Stimmt das so?)

 - *Language*
     Click the drop-down list and select a different language in which the fields are displayed.
 All available languages are displayed.
 By default, the language set up in the system is preselected.

-[comment]: <> (Is that right? -> language question = PIM/DataHub question, aber mehr Spachen verfügbar.
-Wieso?
-In Sandbox nur Englisch und Deutsch.
-Standard?)

 - [SAVE]
     Click this button to save any changes made to the package type, close the *Edit package type* view and return to the list of package types.